Reloaded-Project/Reloaded.Hooks/docs/GettingStarted.md

 ```

 ### Example: Function with registers as parameters

+!!! info

+    In the real world, compilers will often optimise function calls to optimise for performance.
+This will often lead to the function using non-standard conventions, such e.g. accepting parameters via registers where normally the stack should be used.

+    This is more common in x86 (32-bit) applications rather than x64 applications.

+Reloaded.Hooks allows for mapping parameters to given registers.

 ```csharp
 /// <summary>
 /// Reads a ANM/HAnim stream from a .ONE archive.
 Returns address of a decompressed ANM file.